Directory of Sustainable Eco Lodges and Tours

 • Hike to a viewpoint or go kayaking, snorkeling.

-Suggestion for a 2-week Sustainable Itinerary in Fiji
+Suggestions for a 2 week Sustainable Itinerary in

 Day 1–3: Viti Levu – Pacific Harbour and Beqa Lagoon

-• Arrive in Nadi ? drive to Pacific Harbour, a 2 1/2 hr. drive.
+• Arrive in Nadi and drive to Pacific Harbour, a 2 1/2 hr. drive.

 • Snorkeling trip to Beqa Lagoon.

-• Sustainable experience: coral planting see The Pacific Blue Foundation for more information, or go on a guided eco-dive.
+• Sustainable experience: for coral planting see The Pacific Blue Foundation.
+Or go on a guided eco-dive.

 Day 4–7: Taveuni Island